Plays

 All have a running time of around ten minutes.

-'Dangerous Path' Can student sleuth Sydney Sharp unravel the mysterious demise of Professor Noble?
+'Dangerous Path': can student sleuth Sydney Sharp unravel the mysterious demise of Professor Noble?
 Feedback from the Steyning Festival: ‘...we very much enjoyed reading the play and found it an interesting variation on quite a well-established genre, with an unexpected double twist and some nice characters.’
-This play has a running time of around thirty minutes. |
+This play has a running time of around thirty minutes.
+So I guess it's a medium one. |